net Zero Energy Buildings

 How Passive House contributes in reducing CO2 emissions

-By using very little energy from the start, Passive House helps preserve limited resources such as gas and oil.
-It also makes the use of renewables such as wind and solar feasible: efficient buildings can do more with less, meaning that renewables placed on small surface areas suffice to affordably cover any remaining energy demand.
+By using very little energy, a certified Passive House helps preserve fossil fuels like natural gas and oil.
+It also makes the use of renewables such as wind and solar a financially viable option: efficient buildings can do more with less, meaning that renewables placed on small surface areas suffice to affordably cover any remaining energy demand.
 With or without the addition of renewables, a Passive House’s high energy efficiency radically reduces CO² emissions.
 As such, Passive House stands as a significant contribution to climate protection.